stalniy/bdd-lazy-var/README.md

 ### Clear meaning

-Every time I see a $<variable> reference in my tests, I know where it's defined.
+Every time I see a `$<variable>` reference in my tests, I know where it's defined.
-That, coupled with removing exhaustive var declarations in `describe` blocks, have made even my largest tests clear and understandable.
+That, coupled with removing exhaustive `var` declarations in `describe` blocks, have made even my largest tests clear and understandable.

 ### Lazy evaluation

 Variables are instantiated only when referenced.
 That means if you don't use variable inside your test it won't be evaluated, making your tests to run faster.
-No useless instantiation and `beforeEach`s any more :)
+No useless instantiation any more!

 ### Composition